-As part of the University’s community care efforts, all student groups must register events they would like to host on campus, at an off-campus residence, or at a third-party venue.
+As part of the University’s community care efforts, all student groups must register social events they would like to host on campus, at an off-campus residence, or at a third-party venue.
 This includes all events where alcohol will be served as well as dry events.
 All Penn community members are expected to review The University Alcohol and Other Drug Policy.

 Registering events with alcohol